-Parker James is graduating in May 2017 with double majors in Finance and Operations and Supply Chain Management.
-When not studying or playing sports, he is active in the Business Honors Program and the Army Reserve Officer Training Corps.
+Parker James graduated in May 2017 with double majors in Finance and Operations and Supply Chain Management.
+When not studying or playing sports, he was active in the Business Honors Program and the Army Reserve Officer Training Corps.

 Why did you choose the Belk College of Business/UNC Charlotte?